yavda1/wii-hbguide/docs/letterbomb.md

 # Running The Exploit.

-?> This can brick your wii.
+!> This can brick your Wii.
 Attempt at your own risk.

 To run letterbomb, you need your Wii's Mac Address, A internet connection in your wii, and a SD card.